Enroll at MSJC

 Where to Begin?

-Please select the category that best fits from the options below:
+Please select the category that best describes you:

-- Attended MSJC at least one semester and missed one or more semesters.
+- Attended MSJC at least one semester in the past but have missed at least two semesters.

-- Never attended MSJC and currently attend or attended another college/university.
+- Never attended MSJC but currently attend or have attended another college/university.

-- Currently attend high school and want to concurrently enroll at MSJC.
+- Currently attend high school and want to take classes at MSJC at the same time.